NASA-Tournament-Lab/NTL-ISS-Food-Intake-Tracker/Backend Services/Migration.md

 # iPad Deployment

-**Very important**

-Remove the current application from the iPad devices before installing the new version.
+**Very important:** Remove the current application from the iPad devices before installing the new version.

 Please check Deployment Guide and User Guide on how to use the iPad application.